Compare Food & Beverage ERP Software

 • Speed: food expires quickly, so inventory needs to be turned around quicker than in non-consumables markets

-These needs should be reflected in the list of requirements you create before selecting a new ERP.
-This is just the tip of the potential ERP selection iceberg, so is worth spending some time on - use this guide to selecting process manufacturing ERP to ensure you’re doing it right.
+When building a list of requirements for your ERP, it’s essential to keep these factors in mind.
+This is just the tip of the potential ERP selection iceberg, so it's worth spending some time on - use this guide to selecting process manufacturing ERP to ensure you’re doing it right.

-Which compliance requirements should a food ERP help me hit?
+Which compliance requirements should a food ERP system help me hit?

-• FSMA compliance: Food Safety Modernization Act.
-Each facility is required to prepare and implement a food defense plan
+• FSMA (Food Safety Modernization Act): Requires each facility to develop a comprehensive food defense plan.

-• CGMP: Current Good Manufacturing Practices.
-These ensure the quality of processed foods and dietary supplements
+• CGMP (Current Good Manufacturing Practices): Ensures the quality of processed foods and dietary supplements by maintaining standards for production and handling.

-For further detail, check out our food manufacturing compliance checklist.
+For further details, check out our food manufacturing compliance checklist.

 Which features does food ERP need?